atxtechbro/tech-skills-gym/w3m-learning.md

 # W3M Browser Learning Path

-A progressive series of exercises for learning the w3m text-based browser, following a Fibonacci sequence of complexity.
+A progressive series of exercises for learning the w3m text-based browser.

 ## About This Learning Path

-This guide uses a Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21) to create a natural progression of complexity:
+This guide creates a natural progression of complexity:

-- **Level 1-2**: Basic navigation and viewing
+- **Basic**: Navigation and viewing
-- **Level 3-5**: Intermediate features and file operations
+- **Intermediate**: Features and file operations
-- **Level 8-21**: Advanced usage patterns and customizations
+- **Advanced**: Usage patterns and customizations

-This creates a learning curve that starts simple and gradually increases in complexity, with each level building upon skills from previous levels.
+This creates a learning curve that starts simple and gradually increases in complexity, with each exercise building upon skills from previous ones.

 ## How to Use This Guide